sanjanachin/polygraph/README.md

 3. Text validation.
 The text that users input will be vetted and verified for acceptable language and profanity to encourage result accuracy.

    i.
-Partially Operational: Length of 500 words is operational, profanity is not fully operational - but for test case.
+Operational: Maximum query length and profanity filter have been implemented.

 4. User history.
 Once users log in with their credentials, they can view their history of previous inputted text along with the corresponding accuracy evaluations.

    i.
-Non-operational: Database can store and interact with user history, but endpoint to UI and presentation not implemented.
+Non-operational: Database can store and interact with user history, but endpoint to UI not implemented.

+## Developer Guidelines
 ### Project Structure:
 Polygraph Directory Contents:
 - tests/: